 In this article you’ll learn 16 SMS marketing best practices that will have you creating high-performance marketing campaigns.

 Why is SMS only now becoming so popular if it has been with us for nearly 3 decades already?

 Mobile is driving this planet and every day that passes we are integrating more and more of our lives into these devices.

-Ok, so a lot of humans are using this device, but what else makes text message marketing so special?
+Ok, so a lot of humans are using this device, but what else makes bulk SMS marketing so special?